Kithru/Simple-Shopping-cart-application/README.md

 ## File Structure
 1. All class files are included in 'Classes' folder.
 2. Uploaded images are included in 'uploads' folder.
+3. Directory of file upload "uploads/"
-3. And view files are available.
+4. And view files are available.

 ## Database Setup